V for Vendetta (film): Development

 The film was made by many of the same filmmakers involved in The Matrix series.
 In 1988, producer Joel Silver acquired the rights to two of Alan Moore's works: V for Vendetta and Watchmen.
 After the release and relative success of Road House, writer Hilary Henkin was brought on to flesh out the project with an initial draft – one that bears little, if any, relation to the finished product, with the inclusion of overtly satirical and surrealistic elements not present in the graphic novel, as well as the removal of much of the novel's ambiguity, especially in regard to V's identity.
 The Wachowskis were fans of V for Vendetta and in the mid-1990s, before working on The Matrix, wrote a draft screenplay that closely followed the graphic novel.
 During the post-production of the second and third The Matrix films, they revisited the screenplay and offered the director's role to James McTeigue, an assistant director for The Matrix trilogy.
 All three were intrigued by the original story's themes and found them to be relevant to the contemporary political landscape.
 Upon revisiting the screenplay, the Wachowskis set about making revisions to condense and modernise the story, while at the same time attempting to preserve its integrity and themes.
 James McTeigue cites the film The Battle of Algiers as his principal influence in preparing to film V for Vendetta.

 Moore explicitly disassociated himself from the film due to his lack of involvement in its writing or directing, as well as due to a continuing series of disputes over film adaptations of his work.
-He ended cooperation with his publisher, DC Comics, after its corporate parent, Warner Bros., failed to retract statements about Moore's supposed endorsement of the film.
+He ended cooperation with his publisher, DC Comics, after its corporate parent, Warner Bros.
+Pictures, failed to retract statements about Moore's supposed endorsement of the film.
 Moore said that the script contained plot holes and that it ran contrary to the theme of his original work, which was to place two political extremes (fascism and anarchism) against one another.
 He argues his work had been recast as a story about "current American neoconservatism vs. current American liberalism".
 Per his wishes, Moore's name does not appear in the film's closing credits.
 Co-creator and illustrator David Lloyd supports the film adaptation, commenting that the script is very good but that Moore would only ever be truly happy with a complete book-to-screen adaptation.
 In 2021, Lloyd revealed that Moore had wanted to make V for Vendetta into a movie around the time the comic book was originally being conceived.